 The foundation hosts various fundraising initiatives throughout the year in order to continue inspiring hope in children fighting life-threatening illnesses.

 The Company assisted in contributing towards the fundraising endeavours by sponsoring venues at the Durban Exhibition Centre for the Reach for a Dream’s annual “Quiz Night”, hosted on the 1st November 2019.

 Santa Shoebox Appeal

+The Santa Shoebox Project is an initiative that collects and distributes gifts to over 100,000 underprivileged children in orphanages, children’s homes and care centres across South Africa and Namibia each year.
+Members of the public pledge to prepare a shoebox, which contains items such as a toothbrush, toothpaste, soap, washcloth, educational supplies, sweets, a toy and an outfit of clothing.
 In preparation for the year-end festivities, the Durban ICC threw its weight behind the project once again this year.
-Members of the Company supported the initiative by sponsoring the venue at the Durban Exhibition Centre as the central collection point for the Durban Central boxes.
+The Company supported the initiative by sponsoring the venue at the Durban Exhibition Centre on the 14th November 2019 as the central collection point for the Durban Central boxes.

 Each year the KZN Kidney Association brings the joy of Christmas into the hearts of children suffering from Kidney related diseases.
 It gives them the chance to enjoy themselves and be part of the festive feeling.

 This year the association approached the Centre to sponsor the venue for a Christmas Party for 400 children from disadvantaged backgrounds that are affected with kidney disease.
 The event was hosted in the Coast of Dreams on the 1st December 2019.